 The familiar face of the Tel Aviv beach bar never ages, and they’re back this year looking better than ever.
 They’ll be doing their sexy thing, filling up with bronzed bodies and bikinis on a daily basis.
 Their menu has an international look to it with burgers and filled pita breads amongst the mix.
 And they’re hosting more and more events this summer so keep an eye on their website.

-Opening times Changes daily.
+Changes daily.
 Keep an eye on their Facebook page for events.

-The much loved shady waterside club, Grelle Forelle has been closed since COVID hit this year and they’re reopening will be slow and staggered.
+The much loved shady waterside club, Grelle Forelle has been closed since COVID hit this year and their reopening will be slow and staggered.
 But, as big lovers of the club, we hope they’re bad sooner rather than later.
 They’ve got their spacious terrace on which you can expect some summer events happening.
 Meanwhile, watch this space and keep your eye on this space…well, actually even better keep an eye on the Grelle Forelle website and look forward the next dark and dirty (and we’re not taking about the cleanliness of the place – wink, wink) night in the halls of Forelle.

 What began as a little cart selling food and drink and some beer benches has evolved into a outdoor location, complete with decking and a little kiosk.
 The little location, Central Garden, is back again this year and its offering the same as it does every year – a pleasant spot for a drink with friends in a chilled waterside setting.

 Good to know… The Central Garden is also a cultural and sport space.
 When COVID is not hanging around, you can catch all kinds of events happening here.

 Pizza Margherita= 6,50€